-Even the type of implant you decide on—saline, silicone, anatomical, round, smooth, textured, etc.—can affect the overall price tag.
-If you didn’t think of these extras, it’s time you start looking at the true bottom line.
+Even the type of implant you decide on—saline, silicone, anatomical, round, smooth, textured, etc.—affects the overall price tag.
+If you didn’t think of these extras, it’s time to look at the true bottom line.

 How Much Does a Breast Augmentation Really Cost?

 One of the top questions on the JBI forum relates to cost.
-In fact, over 20,000 forum members all want to know how much they are going to pay for their breast augmentation.
-The answer to this question can be complex, but let us make it easier.
+In fact, more than 20,000 forum members all want to know how much money they need for breast augmentation.
+The answer to this question is complex, but let's break it down.

 To start, we looked to the most trusted source in cosmetic surgical procedure: the American Society for Aesthetic Plastic Surgery.
 The ASAPS found that in 2014 the national average surgeon/physician fee for breast augmentations was $3,708.
-The problem is that the national average they show only considers the surgeon’s fee; it does not take into account all other fees, including additional costs listed above.
+The problem is that the national average they show only accounts for the surgeon’s fee; it does not include all other fees, including additional costs listed above.

-We wanted to hear from our doctors what they thought.
-So we asked them using our ‘Ask a Doctor’ feature.
-We posed this question: “What’s a ball park cost for augmentation?”
+We wanted to hear our network doctors' opinion, so we asked them using our "Ask a Doctor" feature.
+We posed this question, “What’s a ball park cost for augmentation?”
 The answers vary, but they give you an idea of what a breast augmentation with or without a lift could cost.

-The team here at JustBreastImplants also conducted an effort to find the average total cost for breast augmentations by sifting through thousands of posts by real women describing their experiences on our forum.
+The team here at JustBreastImplants.com also conducted an effort to find the average total cost for breast augmentations by sifting through thousands of posts by real women who described their experiences on our forum.
 Out of those posts, 400 women living in various areas throughout the United States reported the full cost of their procedure.
-We took that information to create national averages for each region.
+Take a look at the national averages for each region.